SystemsApproach/sdn/access.rst

     Where RIC sits in the larger scheme of things...

 Drilling down to the next level of detail, :numref:`Figure %s
-<fig-ric>` shows an exemplare implementation based on a retargeting of
+<fig-ric>` shows an exemplar implementation based on a retargeting of
 ONOS for the SD-RAN use case.

 .. _fig-ric: